LinkTheDot/screen_printer/README.md

   // Create the second grid to be printed. let grid_2 = "abc\n789\nxyz".to_string();
   // Print the second grid.
-  // This will only end up printing the difference between the two grids/ printer.dynamic_print(grid_2).unwrap();
+  // This will only end up printing the difference between the two grids. printer.dynamic_print(grid_2).unwrap();
 }
 ```